The Logos: The Meletic Testament (Chapter 21 The Vision)

 98. Even though our circle had scattered, Asterion did not.
 He lingered in the minds of those people who had once listened, like a scent that memory cannot name.

-99. I walked alone, but I was not the only one who saw the flicker of the old flame burn.
+99. Therefore, I walked alone, but I was not the only one who saw the flicker of the old flame burn.
+Others would share the vision of Asterion as well.

-100. In the hills beyond Piraeus, a shepherd dream of a man with eyes like polished obsidian, who spoke of silence as a form of the truth.
+100. In the hills beyond Piraeus, a shepherd dreamt of a man with eyes like polished obsidian, who spoke of silence as a form of the truth, and awareness as the expression of wisdom.

-101. The shepherd awoke and began to carve symbols into stone, though he had never learnt to write.
+101. The shepherd awoke and began to carve symbols into stone, even though he had never learnt to write in his life.

-102. In Thebes, a woman named Galence—began to speak in riddles that echoed Asterion’s cadence.
+102. In Thebes, a woman named Galene—began to speak in certain riddles that echoed Asterion’s cadence and knowledge.

-103. Her neighbours thought her mad, but children gathered to hear her speak of stars that do not burn, and truths that do not shout.
+103. Her neighbours thought she was going mad, but children gathered to hear her speak of the stars that do not burn, and the truth that does not shout.

-104. Asterion came to her in the stillness between sleep and waking, not as a man, but as a question.
+104. Asterion came to her in the stillness between sleep and waking, not as a man, but in the form of a question.

 105. What is the shape of thought?—he asked, and she answered with a circle drawn in ash that had circles outside of it.